hekimoghlu/hekimoghlu/README.md

 - Visionary projects that push the boundaries of tech
 - Open-source dev tools, cloud infra, or AI agents
 - High-impact educational or governmental transformations
-- Ecosystem integration with NeXTHub modules
+- Ecosystem integration with NeXTHub modules (coming soon)

 > If you’re building for the next decade — not the last — let’s talk.